 Available-for-sale financial assets are non-derivative financial assets that are designated as available-for-sale or are not classified in any of the above categories of financial assets.
-They are included in non-current assets unless the investment matures or management intends to dispose of it within 12 months at the end of reporting period.
 Such assets are recognised initially at fair value plus any directly attributable transaction costs.
-Subsequent to initial recognition, they are measured at fair value and changes therein, other than impairment losses (see note 3(h)(i)) and foreign currency differences on available-for-sale debt instruments (see note 3(b)(i)), are recognised in other comprehensive loss/income and presented within equity in the fair value reserve.
+Subsequent to initial recognition, they are measured at fair value and changes therein, other than impairment losses (see note 3(h)(i)) and foreign currency differences on available-for-sale debt instruments (see note 3(b)(i)), are recognised in other comprehensive income and presented within equity in the fair value reserve.
 When an investment is derecognised or impaired, the cumulative gain or loss in equity is reclassified to profit or loss.
-Unquoted equity instruments whose fair value cannot reliably be measured are carried at cost.

 Available-for-sale financial assets comprise equity securities.